Normally Open Vs Normally Closed Contact Relay, Diagrams, Symbols – Understand The Differences B/W 12v 4 Pin Normally Open and Normally Closed Relays

 Normally Open Relay

 The normally open (NO) relay means, by default, the relay’s contacts are open and do not have connections.
-When the relay’s high amperage circuit contacts (Terminal 30 and 87) stay separate from each other without energizing the relay in normal conditions.
-This type of relay is called the Normally Open (NO) relay.
+When the relay’s high amperage route links (Terminal 30 and 87) stay separate from each other without energizing the relay in normal conditions, this kind of relay is called the Normally Open (NO) relay.

-If you connect a normally open relay in a circuit, it will not let the current pass.
-By energizing the relay, the relay’s contacts close, and the current starts to flow.
-Normally open relays are used everywhere in the car, like air conditioners, fog lights, horns, fans, etc.
+If you connect a normally open relay (open-position relays) in a circuit, it will not let the current pass.
+By energizing the relay, the relay’s links close, and the current starts to flow.
+Open-position relays are utilized everywhere in the car, like air conditioners, fog lights, horns, fans, etc.

-For example, if a normally open relay is used to control a car’s headlights, the headlights would be off by default.
-When the relay is activated, the contacts would close and the headlights would turn on.
-When the relay is de-energized, the contacts would open and the headlights would turn off.
+For example, if an open position relay is operated to manage a car’s headlights, the headlights would be off by default.
+When the relay is activated, the links would close and the headlights would turn on.
+When the relay is de-energized, the links would open and the headlights would turn off.

 Normally Open Relay Symbol